 Photos courtesy of Mecum Auctions, Inc.

 The Ford Falcon was introduced on September 2, 1959, a full month ahead of its American foes, the Chevrolet Corvair and the Plymouth Valiant.
 Ford’s extensive market research is what led to the Falcon’s promising creation.
+Read on as we take a look back through Ford Falcon history, and learn how it influenced the development of other popular models such as the Mustang.

 This California black license plate 1962 Ford Falcon Squire station wagon is powered by a 200 ci straight-six engine.
 It was sold with the teardrop trailer at the Mecum Monterey Auction in 2016.